Personalizing Agent Privacy Decisions via Logical Entailment: Abstract

 \section{Abstract}

-Personal language model-based agents are becoming more widespread for completing tasks on behalf of users; however, this raises serious privacy questions regarding whether these models will appropriately disclose user data.
-While prior work has evaluated language models on data-sharing scenarios based on general privacy norms, we focus on personalizing language models' privacy decisions, grounding their judgments directly in prior user privacy decisions.
-Our findings suggest that general privacy norms are insufficient for effective personalization of privacy decisions.
-Furthermore, we find that eliciting privacy judgments from the model through In-context Learning (ICL) is unreliable to due misalignment with the user's prior privacy judgments and opaque reasoning traces, which make it difficult for the user to interpret the reasoning behind the model's decisions.
-To address these limitations, we propose \method{} (Agentic Reasoning with Individualized Entailment Logic), a framework that jointly leverages a language model and rule-based logic for structured data-sharing reasoning. \method{} is based on formulating personalization of data sharing as an entailment, whether a prior user judgment on a data-sharing request implies the same judgment for an incoming request.
-Our experimental evaluations on advanced models and publicly-available datasets demonstrate that \method{} can reduce the F1 score error by \textbf{39.1\%} over language model-based reasoning (ICL), demonstrating that \method{} is effective at correctly judging requests where the user would approve data sharing.
-Overall, our findings suggest that combining LLMs with strict logical entailment is a highly effective strategy for enabling personalized privacy judgments for agents.
+Personal large language model (LLM) agents increasingly perform tasks that require access to user data, raising concerns about appropriate data disclosure.
+We show that relying solely on LLMs to make data-sharing decisions is insufficient.
+Prompting LLMs with general privacy norms fails to capture individual users’ privacy preferences, while providing prior user data-sharing decisions through in-context learning (ICL) leads to unreliable and opaque reasoning.
+To address these limitations, we propose \method{} (Agentic Reasoning with Individualized Entailment Logic), a framework that combines LLMs with rule-based logic to enable structured, personalized privacy reasoning.
+The core mechanism of \method{} determines whether a user’s prior decision on a data-sharing request \textit{logically entails} the same decision for a new request.
+Experimental evaluations using advanced models and public datasets show that \method{} reduces the F1 error rate for appropriate judgments by \textbf{40.6\%} compared to standard ICL-based reasoning, indicating that \method{} is effective at correctly judging requests where the user would approve data sharing.
+These results demonstrate that integrating LLMs with logical entailment provides an effective and interpretable approach for automating personalized privacy decisions.

 \keywords{privacy, agents, large language models, personalization}